haseres1/haseres1/README.md

 ### Hi there 👋

-I'm Habte Ayele, and I'm a data analyst.
+I'm Habitu Ayele, and I'm a data analyst.
 I really enjoy analyzing and cleaning data and running statistical analyses.
 I also enjoy working with languages like Python, DAX, and SQL, as well as working with Excel.

 # Programming Langauge
 1. SQL